 To finish it up I knit the button bands and neck in a plain 2X2 rib.
 The buttons are copper-esque polymide from Urban Yarns.

-It's by far my favourite sweater even though I knit the button holes too big (I won't be able to button it up until I reknit that part).
+This sweater by far my favourite in my wardrobe even though I knit the button holes too big and I won't be able to button it up until I reknit that part.
 I'm in love with the feel and look of the MadTosh DK, and it wears well so far, too (not too much pilling).
 One big downside is that because I knit it to fit my shoulders (as opposed to hang off them 80s style) It's all 'round smaller and I'm unable to close the top button comfortably, and it doesn't look good either, so I just won't ever be able to button it up that far.
 On the upside, though, it's the first sweater that I've worn where the sleeves are a bit long (I have really long arms) - and it feels amazing.
 When I first blocked it I was worried the arms were looking freakishly long, but it turns out they are the perfect length for wearing down or rolled up.
 Happy Janna.